tskit-dev/tutorials/basics.md

 #### Sample nodes

-The tip (leaf) nodes of the tree are usually marked as *sample nodes*, represented by square symbols in the visualization.
-Sample nodes are the focal nodes in a tree sequence, represent genomes that we have obtained data from (i.e. "sampled"), and which therefore have a fully known genetic sequence.
+The tip (leaf) nodes of the tree are usually marked as *sample nodes*, plotted as square symbols in the visualization.
+Sample nodes are the focal nodes in a tree sequence; they normally represent genomes from which we have obtained data (i.e. which we have "sampled"), and which therefore have a fully known genetic sequence.
 There are 6 sample nodes, labelled $0..5$, and also 6 non-sample nodes, labelled $6..11$, in the tree sequence above:

 ```{code-cell} ipython3
 print("There are", ts.num_nodes, "nodes, of which", ts.num_samples, "are sample nodes")